DavideLiCalsi/AOS/README.md

 8) the module will alert the subscribers by sending them the desired signal
 9) you can read the last message written for a topic by reading /dev/topics/<topic_name>/endpoint

+In the AOS folder: "make" to compile, resulting in the ps_ipc.ko file.
+You need to manually insert the module with "sudo insmod ps_ipc.ko".
-In the AOS folder: make to compile, resulting in the ps_ipc.ko file In the tests folder: make test to copile test programs.
-After this step, run creator to create some topics, subscriber to subscribe
+In the tests folder: make test to copile test programs.
+After this step, run creator to create some topics, subscriber to subscribe.
+Afterwards, if you open another tab write anything to /dev/topics/<topic_name>/endpoint, with <topic_name> being a string in topics.txt, the subscriber will report that it has received a signal.

-NOTE: right now only processes that subscribed to a topic can read its content If you wish to disable this feature, search the "DELETE FROM HERE TO ALLOW EVEN NON-SUBSCRIBED PROCESSES TO READ" comment and delete 3 lines of code afterwards to fix this.
+NOTE: right now only processes that subscribed to a topic can read its content.
+If you wish to disable this feature, search the "DELETE FROM HERE TO ALLOW EVEN NON-SUBSCRIBED PROCESSES TO READ" comment and delete 3 lines of code afterwards to fix this.